 - Chronic neck pain causing headaches or migraines

 - Lower back pain associated with menstruation

 - Shoulder pain associated with rotator cuff muscle dysfunction

 Articulation - a low velocity/moderate to-high amplitude technique, in which a joint is carried through its full range of motion.
 The end goal is to increase the range of motion of joint.

-Counterstrain – technique in which dysfunction is caused by inappropriate strain reflex.
-This is inhibited by applying a position of mild strain in the in the direction exactly opposite to the strain reflex.
-The technique is accomplished by specific directed positioning about the tender point.
+Counterstrain - a technique in which dysfunction is caused by inappropriate strain reflex.
+This is inhibited by applying a position of a mild strain in the in the direction exactly opposite to the strain reflex.
+The technique is accomplished by specifically directed positioning about the tender point.